 Varied in mission, the college’s centers and institutes serve as think tanks, initiators of innovative research, and hubs of activity focusing on such communities as Italian Americans, Greeks, Asian Americans, and Jews in the borough of Queens—and beyond.
 Click here for a complete list of our centers and institutes and descriptions of their work.

-Queens is the only CUNY college with Division II status.
-The college has 19 varsity teams; the options include basketball, tennis, soccer, and swimming squads for men and women, as well as baseball and softball.
-Women’s lacrosse, the newest program, was added to the roster in fall 2009.
+Queens is one of only two CUNY colleges with Division II status.
+The college has 16 varsity teams; the options include basketball, tennis, soccer, and swimming squads for men and women, as well as baseball and softball.
 Less competitive athletes can join intramural teams, take classes, or work out in the fitness center.
 For more information, please see http://athletics.qc.cuny.edu

 Professional and Personal Development